fabiosenracorrea/dynamodb-provider/readme.md

 - **Type**: `boolean`
 - **Default**: `true`
 - **Description**: Automatically removes internal properties from items before they are returned by the methods.
 Internal properties include partition keys, range keys, TTL attributes, and index keys.
 This ensures that items have all relevant properties independently, without relying on key extractions.
+Remember, its the best practice to not rely on these internal properties for your actual data.
+Even if your PK is `USER#id`, you should have a separate property "id" on the entity.

 #### `keepTypeProperty`